Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-Figure~\ref{f:apcpInf} (top) gives the typing rules.
+\Cref{f:APCP:typingRules}~(top) gives the typing rules.
 We describe the typing rules from a \emph{bottom-up} perspective.
-Rule~\scc{Empty} types an inactive process with no endpoints.
-Rule~$\bullet$ silently removes a closed endpoint from the typing context.
-Rule~\scc{Id} types forwarding between endpoints of dual type.
-Rule~\scc{Mix} types the parallel composition of two processes that do not share assignments on the same endpoints.
-Rule~\scc{Cycle} types a restriction, where the two restricted endpoints must be of dual type.
-Note that a single application of \scc{Mix} followed by \scc{Cycle} coincides with the usual Rule~\scc{Cut} in type systems based on linear logic~\cite{conf/concur/CairesP10,conf/icfp/Wadler12}.

-Rule~$\tensor$ types an output action; this rule does not have premises to provide a continuation process, leaving the free endpoints to be bound to a continuation process using \scc{Mix} and \scc{Cycle}.
-Similarly, rule~$\oplus$ types an unbounded selection action.
-Priority checks are confined to rules~$\parr$ and $\&$, which type an input and a branching prefix, respectively.
-In both cases, the used endpoint's priority must be lower than the priorities of the other types in the continuation's typing context.
+Rule~\ruleLabel{typ-send} types a send; this rule does not have premises to provide a continuation process, leaving the free names to be bound to a continuation process using Rules~\ruleLabel{typ-par} and~\ruleLabel{typ-res} (discussed hereafter).
+Similarly, Rule~\ruleLabel{typ-sel} types an unbound selection.
+Both rules require that the priority of the subject is lower than the priorities of both objects (continuation and payload)---this enforces Law~\labelcref{i:law:sendSel}.
+Rules~\ruleLabel{typ-recv} and~\ruleLabel{typ-bra} type receives and branches, respectively.
+In both cases, the used name's priority must be lower than the priorities of the other types in the continuation's typing context---this enforces Law~\labelcref{i:law:recvBra}.